marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   offset to *beginning* of the first slot allocated.
 The default implementation returns 0.

-.. index:: STACK_ALIGNMENT_NEEDED
+.. macro:: STACK_ALIGNMENT_NEEDED

-MacroSTACK_ALIGNMENT_NEEDEDDefine to zero to disable final alignment of the stack during reload.
+  Define to zero to disable final alignment of the stack during reload.
   The nonzero default for this macro is suitable for most ports.

   On ports where ``TARGET_STARTING_FRAME_OFFSET`` is nonzero or where there is a register save block following the local block that doesn't require alignment to ``STACK_BOUNDARY``, it may be beneficial to disable stack alignment and do it in the backend.

-.. index:: STACK_POINTER_OFFSET
+.. macro:: STACK_POINTER_OFFSET

-MacroSTACK_POINTER_OFFSETOffset from the stack pointer register to the first location at which outgoing arguments are placed.
+  Offset from the stack pointer register to the first location at which outgoing arguments are placed.
 If not specified, the default value of zero is used.
 This is the proper value for most machines.

   If ``ARGS_GROW_DOWNWARD``, this is the offset to the location above the first location at which outgoing arguments are placed.

-.. index:: FIRST_PARM_OFFSET
+.. macro:: FIRST_PARM_OFFSET (fundecl)

-MacroFIRST_PARM_OFFSET(:samp:`{fundecl}`)Offset from the argument pointer register to the first argument's address.
+  Offset from the argument pointer register to the first argument's address.
 On some machines it may depend on the data type of the function.

   If ``ARGS_GROW_DOWNWARD``, this is the offset to the location above the first argument's address.

-.. index:: STACK_DYNAMIC_OFFSET
+.. macro:: STACK_DYNAMIC_OFFSET (fundecl)

-MacroSTACK_DYNAMIC_OFFSET(:samp:`{fundecl}`)Offset from the stack pointer register to an item dynamically allocated on the stack, e.g., by ``alloca``.
+  Offset from the stack pointer register to an item dynamically allocated on the stack, e.g., by ``alloca``.

   The default value for this macro is ``STACK_POINTER_OFFSET`` plus the length of the outgoing arguments.
 The default is correct for most machines.
 See function.c for details.

-.. index:: INITIAL_FRAME_ADDRESS_RTX
+.. macro:: INITIAL_FRAME_ADDRESS_RTX

-MacroINITIAL_FRAME_ADDRESS_RTXA C expression whose value is RTL representing the address of the initial stack frame.
+  A C expression whose value is RTL representing the address of the initial stack frame.
 This address is passed to ``RETURN_ADDR_RTX`` and ``DYNAMIC_CHAIN_ADDRESS``.
 If you don't define this macro, a reasonable default value will be used.
 Define this macro in order to make frame pointer elimination work in the presence of ``__builtin_frame_address (count)`` and ``__builtin_return_address (count)`` for ``count`` not equal to zero.

-.. index:: DYNAMIC_CHAIN_ADDRESS
+.. macro:: DYNAMIC_CHAIN_ADDRESS (frameaddr)

-MacroDYNAMIC_CHAIN_ADDRESS(:samp:`{frameaddr}`)A C expression whose value is RTL representing the address in a stack frame where the pointer to the caller's frame is stored.
+  A C expression whose value is RTL representing the address in a stack frame where the pointer to the caller's frame is stored.
 Assume that :samp:`{frameaddr}` is an RTL expression for the address of the stack frame itself.

   If you don't define this macro, the default is to return the value of :samp:`{frameaddr}` -that is, the stack frame address is also the address of the stack word that points to the previous frame.

-.. index:: SETUP_FRAME_ADDRESSES
+.. macro:: SETUP_FRAME_ADDRESSES

-MacroSETUP_FRAME_ADDRESSESA C expression that produces the machine-specific code to setup the stack so that arbitrary frames can be accessed.
+  A C expression that produces the machine-specific code to setup the stack so that arbitrary frames can be accessed.
 For example, on the SPARC, we must flush all of the register windows to the stack before we can access arbitrary stack frames.
 You will seldom need to define this macro.
 The default is to do nothing.

-.. function:: rtx TARGET_BUILTIN_SETJMP_FRAME_VALUE(void )
+.. function:: rtx TARGET_BUILTIN_SETJMP_FRAME_VALUE (void)

   This target hook should return an rtx that is used to store the address of the current frame into the built in ``setjmp`` buffer.